Who is the world's youngest judge?

 Guinness World Records, appeal response

-In the same communication, Guinness provided its own definition of a judge:
+In the same message, Guinness gave its own definition of a judge:

 "For the purpose of this record, a judge is a person who presides over court proceedings, either alone or as a part of a panel of judges.
 A judge hears all the witnesses and any other evidence presented by the barristers or solicitors of the case, assesses the credibility and arguments of the parties, and then issues a ruling in the case based on their interpretation of the law and their own personal judgment."